 Below are a list of resources specially for children, found after hours of searching the internet.
 These sites provide basic resources for toddlers and pre-schoolers, and are suitable for use at home or in playgroups.
 They are also suitable for adults looking to expand their vocabulary.

+This is one of the earliest sites that offer free Colloquial Cantonese kids resources that I know of, that are still free.
 CantonSponge offers ideas and materials on how to introduce Cantonese language to your little ones in a fun way.
-Colloquial Cantonese materials include song sheets, vocabulary posters, and flashcards, with cute graphics.
+Resources include song sheets, vocabulary posters, and flashcards, with cute graphics.
 It was started by a mum in the Netherlands who wanted to teach her husband and kids Cantonese.
 In August 2018,due to the growing demands of family and work, she decided to stop with CantonSponge.
 My advice is to download the resources quickly as materials may be removed due to the limited storage of a free Wix site.

 Michigan Cantonese Storytime (MCS) offers free Cantonese storytime, nursery rhymes etc for young kids.
 Their Facebook page offers lots of resources, and if you look under the Photo tabs, they have lots of themed Chinese writing practice sheets with Colloquial Cantonese vocabulary.
 You can also crop them to make flashcards.
 There are also bingo sheets, flashcards, games and more.